A lot of the documentation here is currently out-dated. Be invited to help us with updating the documentation!

 for more information.

 liblscp is C library as convenient wrapper around the LinuxSampler Control Protocol.
-If you're a developer and might want to use liblscp, here is its API documentation (automatically daily updated from CVS).
+If you're a developer and might want to use liblscp, here is its API documentation (automatically updated from SVN).

 The following documents define the LinuxSampler Control Protocol, a network protocol with which LinuxSampler can be controlled locally as well as remotely.
 As this is a simple ASCII based protocol it's possible to write a frontend for LinuxSampler in any programming language and GUI library.
 There's still a big demand especially for a Gtk and ncurses based frontend, so be encouraged and let us know if you wrote a frontend for LinuxSampler!